NMAAHC/documentation/01_cataloging/TBM_object_number_and_file_naming_conventions.md

 When a accessory is associated with more than one Component Element, that accessory will have both Component Element letters in its object number.
 For instance, if a film can with the Accessory Suffix acc_1 contains two reels/cores of film with object numbers `2018.37.2.1a` & `2018.37.2.1b`, the object number for the film can will be `2018.37.2.1ab_acc1`.
 Don't make two object numbers for the can, e.g. creating both `2018.37.2.1a` and `2018.37.2.1b` for the singular can is incorrect.

->> ##### when deciding what numerical order to creat the accessories to an object, give number `1` to the accessory carrying the most metadata about the object.
+>> ##### when deciding what numerical order to create the accessories to an object, give number `1` to the accessory carrying the most metadata about the object.
 For films this is most often the can/case and, as such, the can/case if given Accessory Suffix number `1` while reels/core and other ephemera are given later numbers.
 Don't skip numbers when assigning Accessory Suffix.
 <br/>
 </details>
 <br/>